Florida East Coast Railway reached Rockledge on July 25, 1893

 The original 1893 wooden depot was demolished sometime in the 1970s after the FEC consolidated freight operations and the building became redundant.
 Period photographs at Florida Memory and the State Library of Florida document the structure.
 The site where it stood, just west of U.S. 1 between Barton Avenue and Orange Avenue, is now a small commercial parcel.

 The FEC main line still runs through Rockledge as active freight track.
-The Brightline higher-speed passenger service, which now runs Miami to Orlando on a route that uses the FEC right-of-way from Cocoa northward, doesn’t stop at Rockledge.
-The nearest Brightline station is in Cocoa.
-So Rockledge is back to its 19th-century arrangement: the trains pass through, but the passenger stop is elsewhere.
+Brightline opened its Miami-to-Orlando higher-speed passenger service on September 22, 2023, using the FEC right-of-way from Cocoa northward.
+Brightline doesn’t currently stop at Rockledge or at Cocoa, though Brightline announced a planned Cocoa infill station in March 2024 with service projected to begin around 2029.
+Until that opens, Rockledge sits in its 19th-century arrangement: the trains pass through at speed, the passenger stop is elsewhere.

 What we can verify